 The excess of the cost of acquisition over the Group's share in the fair value of the acquiree's identifiable assets, liabilities and contingent liabilities is recognized as goodwill.
-If the excess is negative, a bargain purchase gain is recognized in capital reserve.
+If the excess is negative, a bargain purchase gain is recognized immediately in the statements of profit or loss.